 The vehicle that was the first gas engine was made by Jean Lenoir in the year 1862 and after this in the year 1867 that is the first motorcycle was invented.
 Finally, in the year 1903, the Wright brothers designed the first manned aeroplane with an engine.
 In 1926, there was the first liquid rocket propellant launched successfully!
 Other vehicles like the helicopter, jets and hovercrafts came after this.

 Existing means of transport were said to be continuously being improved upon.
 The steam engines generally lead to the invention of bullet trains as well.
 The flight that was manned which was created by the Wright brothers led to a Jumbo Jet!
-From travelling on foot we have come a long way and different means of travelling that have to lead to a vast network in the external world.
+From travelling on foot we have come a long way and different means of travelling have led to a vast network in the external world.

 History of Transportation In India